-- Service Request Form (link to Word version) or (link to PDF version)
+- Service Request Form (link to PDF form updated Dec.
+2018)

 - Lunch and Learn Sessions

 - October 26 at 1:00 pm – Adapting Literacy for Students with CVI (click here to join Zoom meeting)

 SWRCSD is pleased to welcome Erin Peterson into the role of Teacher of the Blind and Visually Impaired.

 Erin most recently was Learning Support Teacher at Jennie Emery School in Coaldale.
 She is nearing completion of her Masters of Special Education (Vision) through University of Northern Colorado.